webgme/webgme/docs/meta_modeling/creating_the_meta_model.rst

 The video below shows how you can add these types as meta-nodes starting from your empty project.

+`Click here to open the video in a browser. <https://www.youtube.com/embed/raf1gkglZTw>`_.

 .. raw:: html

     <div style="position: relative; height: 0; overflow: hidden; max-width: 100%; height: auto; text-align: center;">